-We would rather hang on to…That’s not fair God!
-Think of how you would answer the following questions?
+You would rather hang on to…That’s not fair God!
+Think of how you would answer the following questions.

 - What do you most complain about, or get angered by?
 How does this reveal your “fairness/entitlement” way of viewing issues?

-- Whom do you compare yourself to?
+- To whom do you compare yourself?
 Does it involve pride or envy?

 - Whom do you gossip about, because you resent their success?
 Are you begrudging God’s generosity towards them, by blessing or not punishing them?

-God’s Grace and Mercy means we can’t have it both ways
+God’s Grace and Mercy mean sin cuts both ways

 Consider the following accusers.
 Be honest…Do you want to have it both ways as far as God showing the same grace and mercy?